f0uriest/GASTOp/docs/lessons_learned.rst

 Mutator
 *******
+The mutator class contains multiple methods so that the user can apply different mutator methods to mutate different components of the truss - for example, the user may choose to apply a *gaussian* mutation for the nodes but a *pseudo_bit_flip* mutation for the edges.
 We wrote a __call__ method for the mutator class, allowing us to *call* the mutator object on a truss.
-Multiple mutation methods were written so that the user can apply different mutator methods for different components of the truss - for example, the user may choose to apply a *gaussian* mutation for the nodes but a *pseudo_bit_flip* mutation for the edges.
-Another issue with the mutator class, more specifically with the gaussian method, was the some elements were being mutated out of the user specified domain.
+All of the methods in the mutator class take in one parent numpy array and return one child numpy array.
+An issue with the mutator class, more specifically with the gaussian method, was the some elements were being mutated out of the user specified domain.
 In order to fix this issue, we incorporated a periodic boundary condition which means the values that went out of the boundary are going to be wrapped around into the domain on the other side by the same amount that it went out of the boundary.
-In order to improve run-times,  we found any particular method which was taking up more time than other function calls and made the code more efficient by using logical indexing and vector expressions instead of loops.
+In order to improve run-times, we found any particular method which was taking up more time than other function calls and made the code more efficient by using logical indexing and vector expressions instead of the initial 'for' loop implementations.

 Selector
 ********